 The main feature that the hepatitis C virus possesses is that it is genetically variable, in addition to this, it is noted that it has a high propensity for mutations.
 At the moment there are 6 genotypes of this virus, and, considering, again, the mutational activity of hepatitis C, its presence in the human body can consist of about 40 subspecies of the virus.
 The only feature of such content can be the fact that even in such a number of subspecies of hepatitis C, it belongs, regardless of the number of subspecies, only to one common existing genotype.
 This feature is fundamental in determining the persistence of the virus in combination with a high incidence of hepatitis C in terms of its chronic forms.

-information on the website isn’t meant to be a substitute for professional medical advice,
+All the information on Hep Topic is not intended or applied to be a substitute for professional medical advice, diagnosis or treatment.